Sainthia: Railway

 Sainthia railway station serves the entire city and is one of the important railway station of Birbhum district.
 It also serves as the originating station of 4 MEMU Locals.
 The Sainthia railway station connects to both of Kolkata's two busy rail terminals, Howrah railway station and Sealdah railway station.
+It is the junction from where the way to Andal divides from the line from Rampurhat to Howrah Railway Station and Sealdah Railway Station.

 Accidents

 On 19 July 2010, at 02:13, the Sainthia train collision occurred, when Bananchal express was crashed by Uttarbanga express at platform no. 4.

 Healthcare

 The city has 1 government funded State General Hospital, 8 private hospitals and 1 veterinary hospital.

 Tourism

 Sainthia is known for its temples, including the famous Nandikeshwari Temple.

 Education

 Colleges

 There are two colleges in Sainthia: